Forsage: Anatomy of a Smart-Contract Pyramid Scheme

 Forsage promotional materials imply that the system is trustworthy because its code is open-source, e.g., the promotional materials claim that the contract ``guarantees the purity of conditions.''
 We took advantage of the availability of the source code to conduct an in-depth analysis of the smart contract's logic and data structures.

 \paragraph{Methodology and data collection:} The code for the Matrix smart contract is published on Etherscan.\footnote{ \fontsize{7.7}{12}\selectfont{\href{https://etherscan.io/address/0x5acc84a3e955Bdd76467d3348077d003f00fFB97}{etherscan.io/address/0x5acc84a3e955Bdd76467d3348077d003f00fFB97}}} We first attempted manual source code review, but found the logic too confusing to follow without visualization.
 We then built a simulator in Python that deployed the contract to a local private test network of Go-Ethereum (Geth) nodes,\footnote{\url{https://github.com/ethereum/go-ethereum}} and used Web3.py\footnote{\url{https://github.com/ethereum/web3.py}} to send sample transactions.
 We also wrote a visualizer for the contract's state machine using GraphViz~\cite{Ellson01graphviz}.
 The output of that visualizer assisted in creating Figure~\ref{fig:data_structuresx3}, which depicts the data stored in the contract.
 Although the open source code is pointed to as a source of legitimacy by Forsage promotional materials, our analysis of the contract took weeks of focused effort by a professional research engineer.
-Our source code for the visualizer and simulator tools will be released as open source software in the near future.
+Our code for the visualizer and simulator tools are released as open source software on \href{GitHub}{https://github.com/initc3/forsage}.

 When the Forsage team launched their Tron implementation of the Matrix smart contract, they also released its source code.
 We found this Tron code to be nearly identical to the Ethereum original, so we did not specifically analyze it.
 The latest iteration of Forsage launched on both Ethereum and Tron (as of May 2021), the xGold contract, has no publicly available source code.